Zinc acetate

-Zinc acetate is a salt with the formula Zn(CH_{3}CO_{2})_{2}, which commonly occurs as the dihydrate Zn(CH_{3}CO_{2})_{2}·2H_{2}O. Both the hydrate and the anhydrous forms are colorless solids that are used as dietary supplements.
+Zinc acetate is a compound with the formula Zn(CH_{3}CO_{2})_{2}, which commonly occurs as the dihydrate Zn(CH_{3}CO_{2})_{2}·2H_{2}O. Both the hydrate and the anhydrous forms are colorless solids that are used as dietary supplements.
 When used as a food additive, it has the E number E650.

 Uses

 Zinc acetate is a component of some medicines, e.g., lozenges for treating the common cold.
 Zinc acetate can also be used as a dietary supplement.
 As an oral daily supplement it is used to inhibit the body's absorption of copper as part of the treatment for Wilson's disease.
 Zinc acetate is also sold as an astringent in the form of an ointment, a topical lotion, or combined with an antibiotic such as erythromycin for the topical treatment of acne.
 It is commonly sold as a topical anti-itch ointment.

 Zinc acetate is used as the catalyst for the industrial production of vinyl acetate from acetylene:

 1=CH3CO2H + C2H2 -> CH3CO2CH=CH2.
 Approximately 1/3 of the worlds production uses this route, which because of its environmental impact, is mainly practiced in countries with relaxed environmental regulations such as China.